 I also made an Automator application version of the script so that you can use it without ever touching the command line.
 Just run the application and it will ask you for the search terms.
 Enter the title of the application you want an icon for, and — assuming iTunes finds the application and the file save is successful — the high-res icon for the app will be on your Desktop1.

-An application for quickly retrieving the high-res icon for iOS apps.
+An application for quickly retrieving the high-res icon for any Mac or iOS apps.